 - 5. "At snack time, Dee feels lonely.
 What could your character say to show her kindness?"
 Let students make suggestions: - "We can make room for you over here." - "Dee, what did you bring for snack today?" - "That's a cool chair." - 6.
-Students try out one of the suggestions with their neighbors. - 7.
-"When Dee gets home, she is crying and her whiskers are soggy.
+Students try out one of the suggestions with their neighbors. - "When Dee gets home, she is crying and her whiskers are soqqy.
 What could your character say now to show her kindness?"
 Let students make suggestions: - "You look sad.
-Is there anything I can do to help?" - "Let me take your backpack for you while you dry off." - "Would you like a hug? - "It looks like you had a hard day."
+Is there anything I can do to - "Let me take your backpack for you while you dry off." - "Would you like a hug?" - "It looks like you had a hard day."

-- 8. Again, students try out one of the suggestions with their neighbors. - 9.
+- 8. Again, students try out one of the suggestions with their neighbors.
 "Sometimes, the best way to be kind is not to say anything at all.
-Instead, just keep your friend company, or be a listener." - 10.
+Instead, just keep your friend - 10.
 "Let's look at what Dee's friends do the next day at school."
 Reread a couple pages: the Wonder Wheel, the wall mural.
 "We've talked about ways to be kind to Dee.
-Now let's look at how Dee's friends show her kindness in the book." - "They include her." - "They play with her." - "They cheer for her."
+Now let's look at how Dee's friends show her kindness in the book." - "They include her."